agusrichard/introduction-machine-learning-with-python/README.md

 # introduction-machine-learning-with-python
- Learning note for Introduction Machine Learning with Python
+ Learning note for Introduction Machine Learning with Python by Andreas C. Muller and Sarah Guido

  ## Contents: